All About It

 Group Bookings & Functions

-Can I bring a birthday cake or other special treats for my guests?
+Can I bring a birthday or celebration cake for my guests?

-We therefore encourage and even recommend that you bring cupcakes should you wish to celebrate with your guests.
+We encourage and even recommend that you bring individual cupcakes should you wish to celebrate with your guests.

 If you plan to bring cupcakes for a birthday celebration, please let us know in advance so we can plan accordingly — either contact us or call 1300 885 993.